NyashaJiri/Microsoft-365-Small-Business-Deployment-Lab-2/docs/phase-01-identity-and-user-provisioning.md

 - **License review:** identifying Alex Morgan's active license, enabled services count, and direct assignment path.
 - **Technical documentation:** separating observable configuration from tests or outcomes that have not been evidenced.

-These activities relate to entry-level support work such as reviewing account records during onboarding and gathering evidence for access issues.
-Alex Morgan's license assignment is evidenced; successful sign-in and end-to-end onboarding remain unverified.

-## Evidence needed to complete the implementation narrative

-- Whether the accounts were created individually, imported, or adapted from existing demo users.
-- Any additional user-property or license evidence needed to describe accounts beyond Alex Morgan.
-- Tests actually performed, with their observed results.
-- Any Phase 1 issue encountered and its resolution, or confirmation that no issue occurred.

-**Review status:** Phase 1 approved.
-All eight phases are documented; final repository review is pending.